resatgafarli/prototype/README.md

 The application is developing with C++/Qt framework under Linux and Windows OS.

 ## Next Step
-At the first step going to develop first **Episode Preparation** component that will manage audio and related subtitle files in order to synchronize them, crop unwanted parts etc.
+At the first step going to develop first **Episode Preparation** component that will manage audio and related subtitle files in order to synchronize them, crop unwanted episode parts etc.

 ## Main Features of Component
 * Open and edit audio subtitle